UniversalDependencies/UD_Italian-Valico/README.md

 # Introduction

 UD Italian-Valico is a collection of 36 Italian as a Second Language texts (398 sentences and 6,777 tokens), in the Universal Dependencies formalism elicited from a comic strip.
 Each text is matched with a corrected version (TH) and both are automatically annotated and then manually corrected.
 The annotations follow the standard Italian UD guidelines, along with a set of supplementary guidelines for this particular treebank.
-The treebank represents English, French, German, and Spanish learners of Italian at three different year of study.
-There are 9 texts for each native language and three texts per year of study.
+The treebank represents English, French, German, and Spanish learners of Italian at three different levels (expressed in year of study).
+There are 9 texts for each native language and three texts per level.

 The treebank is realised as test set.

+Each sentence id is structured as a-bb_xx-c, where:
+	a is the number of the text (from 1 to 36);
+	bb is the number of the sentence in the text;
+	xx is the ISO code for the learner's native language;
+	c is the learner's year of study of Italian.

+For example:

+1-01_fr-3 indicates the 1st sentence of the 1st text of the treebank which is written by a French learner at their 3rd year of study; and

+35-27_en-1 indicates the 27th sentence of the 35th text of the treebank which is written by a English learner at their 1st year of study.

 # Acknowledgements

 The treebank development has also been possible thanks to the valuable comments of Dr. Elisa Corino (University of Turin) and Dr. Alessandro Mazzei (University of Turin).

-# Metadata
-Cambiare sent_id con un id più informativo? sì, sicuramente evitare i nomi (id univoci)

 # Citation